His name was Jason. I met him at a networking event at The Westin Hotel at Grand Central.

 In the same way, Jason’s startup doesn’t just make software; they “improve the world through shared workspace.”
 His company’s offices are outfitted with couches, foosball tables, espresso bars, and margarita carts.
 As he sees it, they are speaking to a new generation of socially conscious, sophisticated “partners,” not customers, to achieve the larger goal of personal and societal transformation.

 “Wow,” I said with two pinches of sarcasm.
 “I thought you looked like Che Guevara.”
 “We broke the mold,” he said, sipping champagne.
 “We are our own category.”
+I thought of that old expression about breaking the mold, which wasn’t exactly a compliment.

 I got the feeling that he expected me to ask for his autograph on the event brochure.
 I thought about it just to see if he would do it.
 But then his partner pulled him away to meet so-and-so of such-and-such venture capital firm to discuss an “awesome” idea to get, you know, “ahead of the curve.”